Madeleine McCann search: E-fit man 'was seen carrying child'

-The e-fit images will feature in a BBC Crimewatch appeal later.'Other sightings'
+The e-fit images will feature in a BBC Crimewatch appeal later.

 The witnesses said the man was white, 20 to 40 years old and of medium build.
 He had short brown hair, was clean-shaven and of medium height, they added.